GrowBoxer/Worgbox/README.md

 ## Introduction
 Growbox named 'Worgbox'.
 What do I mean?
 'Worg' and 'box'!
 'Worg' in parallel universe sounds like 'Grow'.
 No need to explain you how we can travel there :]
-Main idea I want to make a very compact and controlled box for growing something small in little area and possible stealthy.
+Main idea I want to make a very compact and controlled box for growing something small in little area.

 >It's second version of controller.
 First version (repo [Worgbox-Proto](https://github.com/GrowBoxer/Worgbox-Proto)) based on Arduino + ESP8266 ESP-01.
 >Works, with questions, repo still (and forever?) without code and other stuff.
 Migrating here.